ansegura7/NLP/README.md

 # NLP
 Natural Language Processing project with Python frameworks.
+NLP is a discipline where computer science, artificial intelligence and cognitive logic are intercepted, with the objective that machines can read and understand our language for decision making.

 ## Examples
 1. <a href="https://ansegura7.github.io/NLP/pages/NLP_SpaCy.html" >NLP with spaCy</a>